usaid-cs/yesterday-i-learned/investing.md

 * In a positive interest rate economy, bonds probably yield you however much the interest rate is.
 In a negative interest rate economy, [bonds earn you nothing](https://global.pimco.com/en-gbl/resources/education/investing-in-a-negative-interest-rate-world) (or worse, cost you money to invest in).
 * Think of bonds as an inflation hedge (like precious metals) that have a minimum "return", but also have a maximum.
 In the case of hyperinflation, precious metals don't have a maximum "return".
 * You can tell how screwed bonds/bond funds are by looking at the [bond yield](https://ca.investing.com/rates-bonds/canada-5-year-bond-yield), which is a number posted by some... one.
 When that gets close to 0%, you should sell.
 And when it actually hits 0% (once inflation is taken into account), it is a signal that you *must* sell.
+* When "inverted yield curve" (term for short-term bonds having a higher yield than long-term bonds) happens, [be careful of a recession](https://www.investopedia.com/terms/i/invertedyieldcurve.asp).

 ### Mortgage-backed securities, CDOs, Credit-default swaps, synthetic CDOs